Gyn-CS: Reliable contraception at the time of caesarean section

 These factors underscore the benefit that a frameless design has over a standard T-shaped IUD in adapting to the shape, size and changes of a uterus.

-Gyn-CS meets the needs of casarean section women.
+Gyn-CS meets the needs of women who have undergone a caesarean section.
 It consists of a medical nylon suture, on which, depending on the model, 4-6 copper tubes are strung.
 At the upper end there is a small, prefabricated knot, which serves to fasten it in the uterine fundus.
 This design allows it to always fit and adapt to any change and movement of the uterus.
 The attachment in the upper muscle also prevents slipping or falling out.

 Another difference to most conventional IUDs inserted after caesarean delivery and childbirth is their long-term efficacy.
 Thus, the Gyn-CS 10 can remain in place for a full 10 years and be an attractive alternative to sterilization.